Combinatorial properties of Newton maps: Extended Newton graphs from Newton maps

 Since the polynomial $p$ has real coefficients, it is evident that $N_p$ must have a $z\mapsto \overline{z}$ symmetry.

 The Newton graph of $N_p$ is taken to be the Newton graph of level two (see Definition \ref{Def_TheNewtonGraphPCFMap}).

 Renormalization (in the sense of Section \ref{Sec_RenormalizationNewton}) at either of the free simple critical points yields a degree four polynomial-like map.
-The corresponding filled Julia sets each contain a simple critical point of $N_p$ and are mapped 2:1 onto each other by $N_p$.
-The renormalization has three fixed points in the left-hand filled Julia set (which contains the critical point $-.3835508102$).
-The fixed points are given approximately by: \begin{itemize} \item $-.3835508102$ indicated by a white dot in the figure. \item $\omega\approx-0.5531911255$, the left most endpoint of the filled Julia set. \item the unique point in the filled Julia set that lies in the closure of the immediate basins of the Newton map which contain non-real roots. \end{itemize}
+The corresponding filled Julia sets each contain a simple critical point of $N_p$ and are otherwise mapped 2:1 onto each other by $N_p$.
+The first-return map in the left-hand filled Julia set (which contains the critical point $-.3835508102$) has three fixed points.
+The fixed points are given approximately by: \begin{itemize} \item the point $-.3835508102$ indicated by a white dot in the figure. \item the left most endpoint of the filled Julia set $\omega\approx-0.5531911255$. \item the unique point in the filled Julia set that lies in the closure of the immediate basins of the Newton map which contain non-real roots. \end{itemize}